harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 ## Azure AD Pod Identity pitfalls and glitches

-*Azure AD Pod Identity* is an open source project that is really active and moving forward quickly, there are a lot of active discussions on the GitHub issue tracker and there are several things you’ve to keep in mind when implementing Azure AD Pod Identity today.
+*Azure AD Pod Identity* is an open source project that is really active and moving forward quickly, there are a lot of active discussions on the GitHub issue tracker and there are several things you've to keep in mind when implementing Azure AD Pod Identity today.
 I want to share my top three glitches here.

  * Azure AD Pod Identity is currently bound to the default namespace.
-Deploying an Azure Identity and it’s binding to other namespaces, will not work!
+Deploying an Azure Identity and it's binding to other namespaces, will not work!
  * Pods from all namespaces can be executed in the context of an Azure Identity deployed to the default namespace (related to point 1)
  * Every Pod Developer can add the `aadpodidbinding` label to his/her pod and use your Azure Identity
  * Azure Identity Binding is not using default Kubernetes label selection mechanism